-Every week, we shine the light on a book from our collection – one which is new to the library, which has been particularly enjoyed by a borrower, recommended by a volunteer, or which seems salient to the week’s events or happenings.
-To see the archive of past books of the week, click here.
+Every month, we shine the light on a book from our collection – one which is new to the library, which has been particularly enjoyed by a borrower, recommended by a volunteer, or which seems salient to the month’s events or happenings.
+To see the archive of past books of the month (formerly book of the week), click here.

 December: A Hatchery of Shadows ed.
 Elsa Hammond

 December’s Book of the Month is “A Hatchery of Shadows“, a short anthology published in 2020.
 It was produced as part of a project called “SciPo”, an Oxford-University-led initiative which aims to “explore the creative common ground” between science and poetry – perhaps with a nod towards developing the poetic equivalent of “Sci-Fi”.
 This collection contains poems on the theme of “Plants, Brain and Imagination”.
 Such a wide range of subjects inevitably leads to a diverse range of responses, and results in an anthology which feels like a collection of disparate voices rather than something with a clearly developing tone or theme.
 However, most of the poems are strong enough to stand out, and they showcase the skill and inventiveness of the poets.